 By James A. Martin

-Having safeguards to protect against natural and cyber disasters, and bouncing back swiftly from them, are key to being a resilient organization.
+Having safeguards to protect against natural and cyber disasters, and bouncing back swiftly from them, are key to being a resilient organisation.
 But resilience isn’t just about protecting against threats.
 It’s about the ability to swiftly, successfully adapt to short- and long-term change.

 Cloud storage is a broad term that covers many products, services and variations, says Bob Peterson, CTO Architect.
 In the Amazon Web Services (AWS) space, for example, storage options include S3, Glacier, Elastic File System, Elastic Block Store, and managed database services such as Aurora, DynamoDB and Relational Database Service.
 Each has its own data protection and management solutions that enterprises must understand how to deploy and manage properly.

 Cloud storage managed services can be less expensive than self-managed solutions, Peterson says.
 Their biggest benefit is near-real-time provisioning and easy availability of increased storage capacities.
-On the down side, an enterprise’s data can become decentralized and harder to track.
+On the down side, an enterprise’s data can become decentralised and harder to track.
 Plus, you’ll need to understand how to properly protect the data stored with these services.
 “For example, AWS S3 provides an excellent, scalable and durable storage solution, but many companies have had high-profile and costly data exposures due to simple misconfigurations of the service.”

 The cloud also provides a less-expensive, more-flexible approach to archiving data, which is required for compliance and regulatory reasons, notes Joseph George, Vice President of Product Management, Global Recovery Services.
-“One of the approaches we’re seeing is where organizations keep short-term data locally at their site to enable faster restore in the event of recovery, with longer-term data and archives stored in the cloud,” he says.
+“One of the approaches we’re seeing is where organisations keep short-term data locally at their site to enable faster restore in the event of recovery, with longer-term data and archives stored in the cloud,” he says.

 The Disaster Recovery as a Service (DRaaS) market is expected to grow by a Compound Annual Growth Rate (CAGR) of nearly 36 percent by 2022, according to market research firm Technavio.
-The growth is a result of many enterprises recognizing the cost of downtime and data loss and implementing newer technologies such as DRaaS to replicate and restore data, says George.
+The growth is a result of many enterprises recognising the cost of downtime and data loss and implementing newer technologies such as DRaaS to replicate and restore data, says George.

 “DRaaS technologies and services are available today at a price point that’s much more affordable than even two or three years ago,” George says.
 “This really helps enterprises protect themselves better.
-The negatives are that sometimes an organization can become complacent and expect the technology to solve everything, ignoring the people, process and governance aspects of successful data protection and application recovery.”
+The negatives are that sometimes an organisation can become complacent and expect the technology to solve everything, ignoring the people, process and governance aspects of successful data protection and application recovery.”

 The IoT revolution will continue, with IoT spending expected to achieve a CAGR of 13.6 percent between 2017 and 2022, according to IDC.
 “IoT will continue to change how business operates,” predicts Mitch Kavalsky, Director, Security Governance and Risk.